linda-seiter/cmsc-115/week1_lab/README.md

 }
 ```

-NOTE: The Junit test will fail if you did not name your class "SelfIntroduction", spelling and case matter in Java.
+NOTE: The Junit test will fail if you did not name your class "SelfIntroduction".
+Spelling and case matter in Java.
 You can't just change the class name in the code editor, you also need to change the file name to match exactly in the Project Explorer.

 If you need to rename a class:

 1. Right-click on the class file in the Package Explorer.
-2. Select "Refactor > Rename".
+2. Select *Refactor > Rename*.
 3. Type in the new class name and press Finish.